marilyn023/mental-health/content/blog/mental-health-tips-for-a-better-life/index.md

 > Meditation works great for some people and would probably benefit most if they took the time to do it - Suo said

 There are lots of apps that can help, including this free one from UCLA.
-Suo also recommend
+Suo also recommend scheduling regular virtual meetings with friends or family members - and post-pandemic, regular walks or coffee dates.
+If you schedule it in regularly, you'are more likely to do it.